 Most common reasons Health Forms are considered incomplete

 Typically, Student Health Forms are considered incomplete because the immunization section was not completed correctly or the consent for treatment is not signed.
 Please do not simply send a copy of the student’s “Childhood Immunization Record” although we want you to attach it to the Student Health Form.
-We need you to TRANSFER this information onto the mandatory immunization list so that pertinent information is not missed.
-If you do not have an official copy of the immunization history, the immunization section should be filled out and signed by a Medical Doctor, Nurse Practitioner, Physician Assistant, or Doctor of Osteopathy.
-The consent for treatment is at the bottom of page 2 of the form.
+If you do not have an official copy of the immunization history, the immunization section should be filled out and signed by a medical professional.
 All Immunization information must be in English.
 If a chest x-ray is required because of a previous reaction to a PPD skin test, the chest x-ray report must be in English.
 Please use the checklist included with your health packet.

 The Health History section must be completed and signed.
 If you student has an on-going medical issue, i.e., hypertension, asthma, diabetes, etc. it is helpful to have his/her medical records sent to us with the health form.